top of page

 Objective: To boost language comprehension and speech.

-How to Do It: Read a story with your child, pausing to let them fill in words or phrases.
+How to Do It: Read a story together, pausing to let your child fill in words or phrases.
 Ask questions about the story to encourage them to form responses using their own words.
+This activity fosters creativity and boosts their confidence in speaking.

 8. Peanut Butter Fun